KPaul404/amini_cocoa_zindi_challenge_stigen/README.md

  The model is trained on one T4 GPU.
 Training Time: **0.094 per epoch** (8.8 hours total).
-Total Time Training and Inference on Test: 9.23 hours
+Total Time Training and Inference on Test: 9.23 hours Note that Kaggle runtime is T4x2 but only one is used device:0

 📌 **[Kaggle Training Notebook Here](https://www.kaggle.com/code/sitwala/ghana-crop-detection-stigen/notebook)**.